 The DWTS Season 31 Premiere Date

 Though DWTS used to air two seasons per year, ABC stopped producing the spring installment in 2019.
 The most recent four seasons aired from around mid-September to late November, so fans can likely expect DWTS Season 31 to premiere in September 2022.
-This year, ABC renewed DWTS in late March, which is also likely when the network will announce Season 31.

 The DWTS Season 31 Cast